-Total assets - quarterly changes are the direct result of fluctuations described above in cash and cash equivalents and investments in the current asset category, and due to mineral property expenditure additions and more recently the equity loss and impairments of investment in Treasury Metals, PC Gold and Big Ridge Gold, all of which are in the non-current asset category.
+Total assets - quarterly changes are the direct result of fluctuations described above in cash and cash equivalents and investments in the current asset category, and due to mineral property expenditure additions and more recently the equity loss and recorded impairments of investment in Treasury Metals, PC Gold and Big Ridge Gold, all of which are in the non-current asset category.

-Non-current liabilities - changes occur predominantly due to the Silver Stream derivative liability which is measured at fair value at each period end date.
+Non-current liabilities - changes occur predominantly due to the Silver Stream derivative liability fair value movement at each period end date.